Robolabo/UpperLimbMotion/README.md

 Clinical application
 =====================
 The information obtained from both, the Kinescan and the Smartwheels, is processed through a custom-made software interface in which the inverse dynamic and post-processing algorithms are embedded, being transparent to the user.
 Therefore, a clinical application which allows the clinical staff to obtain all biomechanical results without the need for having a deep technical knowledge and without having to deal with any programming software has been developed.
 Moreover, a report functionality is incorporated into the solution based on the interaction with the processed data creating a comprehensive solution.
+The application could be found in the bin folder.
+In order to run it, the MATLAB Runtime is needed which is an open source standalone set of shared libraries which allows the execution of compiled MATLAB applications as the one created.
+The structure of what is behind the application is explained in the src folder in which all the MATLAB code is shown.